Do You Need a Speedometer on a Bicycle?

 Types Of Bike Speedometers

-There are two main types of bike speedometers, which are listed below.
+There are two main types of bike speedometers, also known as Bicycle Odometers.

 Cycling Stats